Gooseheaded/bonjwatv-pipeline/PLAN.md

 - Use the YouTube IFrame embed API for the video player integration.

 ## E. UI Pages
-- **Homepage**: Grid of all supported videos (thumbnail + title) with a search bar at the top.
+- **Homepage**: Grid of all supported videos (thumbnail + title + creator) with a search bar at the top.
-- **Search Results**: Filtered grid view showing videos matching the query.
+- **Search Results**: Filtered grid view showing videos matching the query, including creator names.
-- **Watch Page**: Embedded YouTube player with a custom subtitle overlay below the video.
+- **Watch Page**: Embedded YouTube player with creator name, custom subtitle overlay, and controls.
 - **Login & Signup**: Simple stub pages for future authentication.
 - Keep all pages SSR‑rendered and styling minimal (no Web Components or large frameworks).